 The Future Directions Team has been struck by the strength of so many of our OUC Ministry Teams.
 Without those leaves, we would not be the vibrant church community that is Orleans United.
 We want this to continue and do not want to add more work or responsibility to those who are Ministry Team Leaders, or to increase risk of personal burnout.
 We want to “widen the circle” and “share the load.”
 We want leaders who are enthusiastic about more grass roots ministry activities throughout the congregation.
 We want to have an ongoing governing body tasked with guiding the future directions of OUC and recommend that this become an explicit role of a new Council model.

 The trunk of our tree is Council, and currently the Council with Members-At-Large to nurture and anchor the many ministry leaves on our tree.

 Newly elected Council Members will be tasked with establishing useful connections with Ministry Teams.
-We see each new “Member-At-Large” as relating closely with a small portfolio of Ministry Teams (e.g., Elders, Property, Choir), growing relationships with those Team Leaders, supporting their work where needed, while promoting creativity and resiliency within all ministries of the congregation.
+We see each new “Member-At-Large” as relating closely with a small portfolio of Ministry Teams (e.g., Property, and Choir), growing relationships with those Team Leaders, supporting their work where needed, while promoting creativity and resiliency within all ministries of the congregation.